raspberrypilearning/fruit-salad/en/step_6.md

 --- /task ---

 --- task ---
-Now add code to the button so it broadcasts a message when it is clicked:
+Now add code to the **Rotate** sprite so it broadcasts a message when it is clicked:

 ```blocks3
 when this sprite clicked